publcif/ImgCIFHandler.jl/README.md

 x = imgload("b4_master.cif","ext1")
 ```

+Note that this command will only work if the images referred to in `b4_master.cif` actually exist.
+To create those files locally, unpack the
+`b4_mini.tar.bz2` contents into location `test/testfiles/test_cbf_unzipped`.

 # Supported external formats

 This release supports `HDF5`, `CBF`, and `SMV` (ADSC) formats, as well as Tar archives (optionally compressed using Bzip2 or Gzip) or